keechongwei/SC1015/README.md

 ## Problem Statement:
 Analysing Used Car Sales Data to understand what attributes affect the Selling Price of Used Cars most strongly.
-(1) We aim to construct a neural network to predict the prices of Used Cars
+(1) We aim to construct a neural network to predict the prices of Used Cars  <br>
 (2) We will propose which attributes should be considered by a prospective seller looking to list their car for sale.
-This will assist sellers with setting a reasonable price for their car and improve likelihood of successful sales, maximising profit earned from the sale where possible
+This will assist sellers with setting a reasonable price for their car and improve likelihood of successful sales, maximising profit earned from the sale where possible <br>
 (3) We could analyse the most value for money option depending on the mileage, type of car and sale price of the car

 ## Dataset Used: https://www.kaggle.com/datasets/sandeep1080/used-car-sales/data

 ## Members
-Name: Kee Chong Wei |  Matriculation Number: U2320846D
+Name: Kee Chong Wei |  Matriculation Number: U2320846D  <br>
-Name: Jiang Zong Zhe | Matriculation Number: U2322460F
+Name: Jiang Zong Zhe | Matriculation Number: U2322460F  <br>
 Name: Chew Jin Cheng | Matriculation Number: U2321537J

 #### Marking Criteria
 | Criteria      | Description |